Submit your work, meet writers and drop the ads. Become a member

 Upon my learning of the sacred mutterings, I was initiated into The Society of Sculptors.
 Such joy I felt, in this, my fifth year, to finally be accepted, truly, among the people of Tok-Tuu!

 "You shall become my pupil, Earthbeing, and accompany me on my iminent journey into the jungle of Vorboon, in search of the Abstract Scroll.
 Within its writngs are techniques that are crucial to my artistic progression, and I shall share what I learn with you.
-Once I have learnt the teachings of the scroll I shall finally be able to complete Emerson, The Great Water-Lilly, and apply the finishing touches to my homage of Rotondo The Clown."
+Once I have learnt the teachings of the scroll I shall finally be able to complete Emerson, The Great Water Lilly, and apply the finishing touches to my homage of Rotondo The Clown."

 Our words had been spoken and I would begin to embark on a quest that would be of great importance to what was meant to be in a time when we would begin.

 We began our journey in the evening, when the air was cool and the Bloodfang Mosquitoes were perched high in the trees.
 The jungle of Vorboon was dark and abstract, especially at night, when winding vines and hollow trees could lead lost travellers deep underground.
 I quivered in fear as Outside-Inwards Jenkins led me deeper and deeper into the heart of the jungle.
-However, I still saw an inner light transmute within my mind's eye, morphing into the form of the Abstract Scroll.
+However, though fear pervaded my soul, I still saw an inner light transmute within my mind's eye, morphing into the form of the Abstract Scroll.
 I allowed this image to guide my fearful heart.

 Isaace Jun 2023